PalmerTurley34/inventory-tracking/docs/REST API/README.md

 # REST API Docs

+All code for the the API can be found in the internal/backend/ directory.

 The toy box API has endpoints for users to create and interact with inventory items.
 Authenticated enpoints must have an `Authorization: ApiKey <token>` header in the request.

 ## Open Endpoints